TimeSeriesSVR#

 set_score_request(*[, sample_weight])

-Request metadata passed to the score method.
+Configure whether metadata should be requested to be passed to the score method.

-fit(X, y, sample_weight=None)[source]
+fit(X, y, sample_weight=None)[source]#

 Fit the SVM model according to the given training data.